 It’s all about ways of communicating the sense of colour at an emotional level with the flavours of ingredients that have a particular colour - like green for example, which is considered to mean regeneration, cleaning up, youth, and freshness … I brought it to life through fresh mint, basil, eucalyptus, green apple ... in a dessert that reflects the symbolism of this colour.

 Now you are thinking about musical dishes?
 How will this work?

 In a similar way as with perfumes by connecting two senses (smell and taste), here we are connecting the sense of hearing with the sense of tasting through a sonochromatic scale that correlates colour with sound.
 This scale was created by the cyborg Neil Harbisson who is also involved in our project as a consultant.
 We choose the ingredient according to its colour in a way that its frequency correlates to a particular musical note and of course also according to its taste.
 It has to taste and sound good.

 Desserts and magic.
 What would you call your most magical creation?

-The breathing plate, created in collaboration with Andreu Carulla, an industrial designer we work with.
-It is a plate with a mechanism that makes it move in a way that it looks like breathing and being alive.
+The breathing plate was created in collaboration with Andreu Carulla, an industrial designer we work with.
+It is a plate with a mechanism that makes it move in a way that looks like breathing and being alive.
 It’s perfect for the dessert I created - it was a sourdough ice cream, and sourdough is about fermentation so we are bringing its life to reality.

 What about ingredients?
 Do you have any favourites?
 And a favourite combination?